Search Engine Optimization Services

 It’s important to do On-Page SEO and Off-Site Link Building.
 On-site efforts outline your argument to the search spiders.
 Your content needs to support your argument.
 Link building can be seen as the citations by 3rd party sources which support your on-site argument.

-There are two primary aspects to SEO: Onsite and Offsite.
+SEO: Onsite and Offsite.

 Onsite SEO, as the name implies, is specifically concerned with the proper presentation of information on a website: the implementation of keywords, content and links to clearly define your products and services to search engines and users alike, in order to achieve top ranking positions in the SERPS.
 Keep in mind that you are dealing with an algorithm, a computer with set limitations and parameters of evaluation.
 There is nothing intuitive about it, with little to no comparative capabilities.
 In essence this means that targeting “shoes” will not help your rankings for “sandals”.
 Keyword content considerations necessarily include: